UWC2-APIDOC/to-do-service-sp25/docs/tutorials/delete-a-user-Kusuma.md

             "email": "joe.johnson@example.com"
         }
 4. In the Postman app, choose **Send** to make the request.
 5. Watch for the response body, which should confirm the deletion of the user.
-Note that the names should be the same as you used in your **Request body** and the response should include the new user's `id`.
+Note that the names should be the same as you used in your **Request body** and the **Response** should delete the new user's `id`.

     ```js
     {